 Aside from the City of London, which has a very low resident population, Westminster was the borough with the highest percentage of EVs, with 3.66%, followed by Kensington & Chelsea (2.61%) and Camden (2.55%).

 However, there are still many London boroughs which fall behind the national average when it comes to the proportion of EVs, including Havering (0.38%), Barking & Dagenham (0.42%) and Bexley (0.44%).

 If you’re one of the 32 million drivers yet to invest in an electric car, there are still lots of steps that you can take to lessen your impact on the environment when driving.

-- Plan your journey - Not only is sitting in traffic one of the most frustrating ways to spend your time but all the time you’re sat in your stationary car, you’re pumping emissions into the atmosphere, so try setting off to work a bit earlier or trying an alternative route.
+- Plan your journey – not only is sitting in traffic one of the most frustrating ways to spend your time, while you’re stationary in your car when it’s turned on, it’s pumping emissions into the atmosphere.
+Try setting off to work a bit earlier or using an alternative route.

-- Drive steadily - Try to maintain a constant and steady speed while you’re driving, to limit the amount of fuel that you get through.
-Make sure that you’re always anticipating what’s coming so that you can brake more gradually.
+- Drive steadily – try to maintain a constant and steady speed while you’re driving to limit the amount of fuel you use.
+Make sure you’re always anticipating what’s coming so that you can brake more gradually.

-- Lighten your load - The heavier your vehicle, the more fuel it burns, so try to keep the amount of stuff in your car to a minimum, including things such as roof boxes which you aren’t using, as these will make the vehicle less aerodynamic and burn more fuel.
+- Lighten your load – the heavier your vehicle, the more fuel it burns.
+Try to keep the amount of stuff in your car to a minimum, including things like roof boxes that you aren’t using, as these will make the vehicle less aerodynamic and mean it burns more fuel.

 All figures were taken from the Department for Transport’s Vehicle Licensing Statistics, specifically Table 0105 for the total number of licensed vehicles in each local authority and Table 0131 for the total number of plug-in cars and light goods vehicles, which includes all models identified as being battery-electric, plug-in hybrid electric, or range-extended electric.